webrecorder/browsertrix/docs/deploy/local.md

 The local setup includes the full Browsertrix Cloud system, with frontend, backend api, db (via MongoDB) and storage (via Minio)

+An admin user with name `admin@example.com` and password `PASSW0RD!` will be automatically created.

 This config uses the standard config (`./chart/values.yaml`) with a couple additional settings for local deployment (`./chart/examples/local-config.yaml`).
 With Helm, additional YAML files can be added to further override previous settings.

 These settings can be changed in [charts/examples/local-config.yaml](https://github.com/webrecorder/browsertrix-cloud/blob/main/chart/examples/local-config.yaml).

-For example, to enable a default superadmin user, uncomment the `superadmin` block in `local-config.yaml`.
-An admin user with username `admin@example.com` and password `PASSW0RD!` will be automatically created.
-Note that the admin user and password will not be reset after creation.
+For example, to change the default superadmin, uncomment the `superadmin` block in `local-config.yaml`, and then change the username (`admin@example.com`) and password (`PASSW0RD!`) to different values.
+(The admin username and password will be updated with each deployment)

 ## Waiting for Cluster to Start